rxweb/rxweb.io/docs/angular/routes/middleware.md

 Whenever a request is made to the server, middleware runs in the front of each request made by the router at a specific route.
 Lets consider a scenario where you want to check whether the authorization token is present into the web storage.
 The `middleware` attribute of the @routerModule allows you to add a middleware during the route.  here is an example of using a middleware into `@routerModule` for resolving the multilingual data.

-Here in this class, the global multilingual data is used for resolving the global multilingual data and component multilingual data is used  for resolving the component specific multilingual data.
-For more information related to multilingual data, have a look at <a class="redirect-link" href="/rxweb-localization/localization/localization-quick-start">Multilingual data</a>
+Here in this class, the global message web push notification in the angular application, have a look at <a class="redirect-link" href="/rxweb-localization/localization/localization-quick-start">Message</a>

 <div component="app-code" key="middleware-router-component"></div>